TheCoderAS/darong/darong-v1/README.md

 3. Connect your phone or laptop to the `Darong-AP` Wi-Fi network (password `flysafe123`) and open the printed AP IP address (default `192.168.4.1`) in a browser to use the web UI.

 ### Web UI PID tuning
 - The PID card shows Kp/Ki/Kd inputs for roll, pitch, and yaw.
 Enter the desired values and click **Save PID** to send them in a single request to the controller (`/setPID`).
 The Save and Reset buttons stay disabled until the initial load finishes.
+PID values are persisted to EEPROM when saved.
 - The controller exposes `/getPID` for the UI to preload the latest in-memory gains; **Reset PID** restores the most recently loaded gains (zeros if the controller could not be reached during load) and posts them back to the controller.
+- Use the **Calibrate Sensors** button to trigger `/calibrateMPU` (saves offsets to EEPROM) and **Calibrate ESCs** to trigger `/calibrateESC`.
+Both operations temporarily pause the PID task for clean calibration and disarm motors before ESC calibration.

 ## Safety notes
 - Motors arm only when throttle exceeds the configured minimum and recent commands are present.